pasqal-io/qadence/docs/digital_analog_qc/pulser-basic.md

-!!! warning
-    This tutorial needs to be fixed.

 Qadence offers a direct interface with Pulser[^1], an open-source pulse-level interface written in Python and specifically designed for programming neutral atom quantum computers.

 Using directly Pulser requires deep knowledge on pulse-level programming and on how neutral atom devices work.
-Qadence abstracts out this complexity by using the familiar block-based interface for building pulse sequences in Pulser while leaving the possibility to directly manipulate them if required.
+Qadence abstracts this complexity out by using the familiar block-based interface for building pulse sequences in Pulser while leaving the possibility to directly manipulate them if required by, for instance, optimal pulse shaping.

 !!! note
     The Pulser backend is still experimental and the interface might change in the future.